Philip Mauro

 Philip Mauro (January 7, 1859 – April 7, 1952) was an American lawyer and author.

 Biography

 Mauro was born in St. Louis, Missouri.
-He was a lawyer who practiced before the Supreme Court, a patent attorney, and a Christian writer.
-He prepared briefs for the Scopes Trial.
+He was a lawyer who practiced before the Supreme Court, a patent attorney, and a Christian writer who prepared briefs for the Scopes Trial.

 His works include God's Pilgrims, Life in the Word, The Church, The Churches and the Kingdom, The Hope of Israel, Ruth, The Satisfied Stranger, The Wonders of Bible Chronology, The World and its God, The Last Call to the Godly Remnant, More Than a Prophet, Dispensationalism Justifies the Crucifixion, Evolution at the Bar and Of Things Which Soon Must Come to Pass.